Entanglement catalysis for quantum states and noisy channels: Introduction

-Despite significant efforts~\cite{VidalPhysRevA.62.012304, DuanPhysRevA.71.042319, Turgut_2007, Klimesh0709.3680, Aubrun2008, SandersPhysRevA.79.054302, GraboweckyPhysRevA.99.052348}, as of today no simple criteria are known for exact catalytic transformations between pure entangled states.
-In contrast to this, significant progress has been achieved for approximate entanglement catalysis~\cite{Kondra2102.11136,Lipka-Bartosik2102.11846}.
-An approximate catalytic transformation from $\ket{\psi}^{AB}$ to $\ket{\phi}^{AB}$ allows for an error in the final state, assuming that the error can be made arbitrarily small by choosing an appropriate catalyst state.
-As was shown in~\cite{Kondra2102.11136}, approximate catalysis between bipartite pure states is fully characterized by entanglement entropy of the initial and the final states.
-In particular, Alice and Bob can transform $\ket{\psi}^{AB}$ into $\ket{\phi}^{AB}$ if and only if~\cite{Kondra2102.11136}
+Despite significant efforts~\cite{VidalPhysRevA.62.012304, PhysRevA.64.042314, DuanPhysRevA.71.042319, Turgut_2007, Klimesh0709.3680, Aubrun2008, SandersPhysRevA.79.054302, GraboweckyPhysRevA.99.052348}, no simple criteria are known for exact catalytic transformations between two given pure bipartite entangled states, while a significant progress has been achieved for approximate weakly correlated entanglement catalysis~\cite{Kondra2102.11136,Lipka-Bartosik2102.11846}.
+An approximate weakly correlated entanglement catalysis from $\ket{\psi}^{AB}$ to $\ket{\phi}^{AB}$ allows for an error in the final state, assuming that the error can be made arbitrarily small by choosing an appropriate catalyst state.
+As was shown in~\cite{Kondra2102.11136}, approximate weakly correlated entanglement catalysis between bipartite pure states is fully characterized by entanglement entropy of the initial and the final states.
+In particular, Alice and Bob can transform $\ket{\psi}^{AB}$ into $\ket{\phi}^{AB}$ iff~\cite{Kondra2102.11136}

 with the von Neumann entropy $S(\rho) = -\Tr[\rho \log_2 \rho]$.